ff-mgk/dbus-shelly-3em-smartmeters/README.md

 Integrate Shelly 3EM smart meter into [Victron Energies Venus OS](https://github.com/victronenergy/venus)

 ## Purpose
-With the scripts in this repo it should be easy possible to install, uninstall, restart a service that connects the Shelly 3EM to the VenusOS and GX devices from Victron.
+With the scripts in this repo it should be easy possible to install, uninstall, restart a service that connects ~~the~~ three Shelly 3EM to the VenusOS and GX devices from Victron.
 Idea is pasend on @RalfZim project linked below.